Erb’s Palsy Causes

 FAQs About Causes of Erb’s Palsy in Newborns

-What causes brachial palsy in newborns?
+What causes Erb's palsy in infants?

 Brachial plexus birth palsy, also known as Erb’s palsy, is typically caused by a stretch injury to an infant’s neck and shoulder during childbirth.